mdoering/dwca-examples/README.md

 Systematic surveys often need to relate sampling events with each other.
 To do that the generic ResourceRelationship extension could be used, but a distinct new term like *eventSeries* or *parentEventID* might be better suited.

+The core event records would use *dwc:eventID* as the primary key to the core records.

 ## Occurrence extension
 Using the Occurrence rowType as an extension to the Event core (together with some [abundance term](#abundance-term)) allows to publish species abundance matrices found in sample-based data such as Braun Blanquet vegetation plots or long term monitoring data.